Guest post contributor: JetLearn

 Coding games provide a dynamic and interactive learning experience, transforming complex coding concepts into fun challenges.
 By gamifying coding, these platforms create a stimulating environment that motivates learners to explore and experiment with programming.

-- Internet of Things (IoT) Projects: Pre-teens can explore the world of IoT by building projects using platforms like Arduino or Raspberry Pi.
-They can create smart home devices, weather stations, or even design their own inventions using sensors and actuators.
+- Internet of Things (IoT) Projects: Teenagers can explore the world of IoT by building projects that involve connecting physical devices to the internet.
+They can use platforms like Arduino or Raspberry Pi to create home automation systems, smart gadgets, or environmental monitoring solutions.

 As the digital landscape continues to evolve, coding games and activities have emerged as popular and effective tools for learning and engaging with programming concepts.